Transogram: Early years

 Around the turn of the 20th century, Charles Raizen took a summer job with a manufacturer of embroidery patterns.
 Years later, he found a method of transferring images using friction, and circa 1915, the company became the Friction Transfer Pattern Company, first located on 2nd Street, between Avenues C and D, in Manhattan, then at 113-115 University Place.
 It quickly found that children enjoyed transferring the friction patterns, and the company shifted toward children's products such as Art-Toy Transfer Pictures.
-In 1917, Raizen bought the company and renamed it Transogram, but using 1915 as the founding date in its company logo (see above).
-Moving to 200 Fifth Avenue, the company developed the Toy Research Institute in order to test toys with input by a child psychologist, leading to the 1920s tagline that its toys were "Kid Tested".
+In 1917, Raizen bought the company and renamed it Transogram, but using 1915 as the founding date in its company logo.
+Moving to 200 Fifth Avenue, the company developed the Toy Research Institute to test toys with input by a child psychologist, leading to the 1920s tagline that its toys were "Kid Tested".
 The company also began licensing media properties, manufacturing the likes of a Little Orphan Annie set of clothes pins.

 After producing toys, play sets and activity items, the company in 1929 produced its first game-like product, Orje, The Mystic Prophet, which one historian calls "a solitaire fortunetelling pastime".

 In early 1939, the company announced that its new game Movie Millions would have a marketing push, headed by advertising manager Lee Sheldon, in magazines, trade magazines, newspapers and radio.

 Later years

 In 1955, Transogram introduced its first TV-series licensed board game, Dragnet.

 In 1960, Transogram was one of seven toy-makers, including Ideal and Parker Brothers, that the Federal Trade Commission accused of violating antitrust law by allegedly soliciting discriminatory advertising allowances from suppliers.

-Transogram advertised on television in 1968 for the first time in six years, with a million-dollar campaign centered on Green Ghost and Hocus Pocus, its two glow-in-the-dark games; Kabala, a future-telling game; and the printing kit Inkless Printing.
+Transogram advertised on television in 1968 for the first time in six years, with a million-dollar campaign centered on Green Ghost and Hocus Pocus, its two glow-in-the-dark games; Ka-Bala, a future-telling game; and the printing kit Inkless Printing.
 The TV commercials were produced by the advertising agency Smith / Greenland.